-When a subsequent edge (rising, falling, or both, depending on CTR1, D5, D4) is detected during counting, the current count in T16 is one's complemented and put into HI16 and LO16.
-When data is captured, one of the edge-detect status bits (CTR1, D1, D0) is set, and an interrupt is generated if enabled (CTR2, D2).
-From that point, T16 is loaded with FFFFh and starts again.
+When a subsequent edge (rising, falling, or both, depending on CTR1 D5, D4) is detected during counting, the current count in T16 is one's complemented and put into HI16 and LO16.
+When data is captured, one of the edge-detect status bits (CTR1 D1, D0) is set and an interrupt is generated if enabled (CTR2 D2).
+T16 is loaded with FFFFh and starts again.

-This T16 mode is generally used to measure mark time, defined as the length of time between carrier signal bursts (marks).
+This T16 mode is generally used to measure space time, the length of time between bursts of carrier signal (marks).